 “Liverpool FC could do with a bit of help, so yeah, why not?”

 Now THAT would be fantastic!

-In a recent interview with Damian, Mindfood asks him about what he spends his money on and how important money is for him.
-Damian seems to be used to the question now:
+In an interview with Damian, Mindfood asks about what he spends his money on and how important money is for him.

 “That’s a good question.
 I spend money on my children’s school fees and I have just renovated my house and anyone who has done this knows it’s cost twice as much as I thought it was going to cost. (laughs) I don’t own a second home and I don’t have a yacht, nor do I have a share of a private jet.

 We don’t need a lot of money and we don’t think it’s terribly important actually in my family, as long as there is enough money to go on a couple of nice vacations and my kids are in private school.
 We can go to the theatre and eat in nice restaurants and we are pretty happy.
 We don’t acquire many things.
 We live in one of those Victorian terraced houses, like a brownstone so with every inch of space you try to create light because otherwise they are dark, depressing, narrow Victorian places with very little storage.
 So we don’t buy lots of extra things to put in it.
 I spend a little bit on clothes maybe, but yes, it’s interesting isn’t it, how much money do you need?”

 And this is a question for anyone who is in a position to make a lot of money, to ask yourself the question of what will make you happy, what is sustaining and what isn’t?
 I don’t think a billion is necessary for anybody, personally.”